MetOffice/simulation-systems/source/Reviewers/releases/um_test_release.rst

 Running the Release Script
 --------------------------

-As yourself, move into the rose-stem directory in the UM working copy where the release new version script will be run from.
+Move into the rose-stem directory in the UM clone.
+This is where the release new version script will be run from.
 The syntax is,

 .. code-block:: shell